 Marwan seemed to pause, as fond memories of his childhood flooded back.
 "I totally loved and became addicted to this sport.
 It helped me to build my body."
 You could sense that the wide grin on Marwan's face could light a bulb!

 Marwan not only took to playing sport, but he also learned other trades.
 For instance, when the motorcycle taxi (called Tuk-Tuk in Khartoum) was imported into Sudan, he saw great advantage in familiarizing himself with the vehicle.
-In his words, "I quickly learned how to not only drive it but carry out repairs on it as well.
-Today I help others to do so too and for free so that they can leverage their skills to earn an income."
+"I quickly learned how to not only drive it but carry out repairs on it as well.
+Today I help others to do so too and for free so that they can leverage their skills to earn an income," he said.

 Marwan in intense concentration as he repairs a broken down Tuk Tuk.
 CC BY-NC-ND / ICRC / Yousif Mohammed Wasaw